Greetings. I'm Katherine

 For as long as I can remember, I've been a creative, to the point where creativity is a core value for me.
 Creativity has shown its face in my life in many ways over the years: cooking, gardening, mixed media art, quiltmaking, photography and writing among them.

-My life has changed dramatically in the last 4 years: a process I have dubbed reinvention.
-Four years ago, the end of my 16-year relationship brought changes to every single area of my life: parenting, family and friendships, work, finances, my and my son's home, and the picture I had for how I would live out my days.
+My life changed dramatically 8 years ago in a process I have dubbed reinvention.
+Reinvention brought changes to every single area of my life: parenting, family and friendships, work, finances, my and my son's home, the picture I had for how I would live out my days.

-My son Conor was a major motivation; he still is.
-I wanted him to have a mum he could be intensely proud of; someone who leads by example and who lives a courageous life.
+I wanted my son to have a mum he could be intensely proud of; someone who leads by example and who lives a courageous life.
 From the first portrait I painted of him: I will give you an anchor, even as I strive to give you wings.

 I have always been a passionate learner.
 Along with creativity, I physically ache for forward movement, new ideas and progress.
-Part of the last few years has been about finding my way back to joy; appreciating the beauty in every day - and purposefully looking for it when it is difficult to see.
+I have learned how to find my way back to joy; appreciating the beauty in every day - and purposefully looking for it when it is difficult to see.

-I completed my first 365 photography project in 2011 - sharing my journey in photographs with a group of women from all over the world (brought together for one of the lovely Susannah Conway's courses).
+I completed my first 365 photography project in 2011 - sharing my journey in photographs with a group of women from all over the world.
 As a busy working mother, photography is such an accessible way to be creative every day.
 Since beginning photography 365's, I have also created my own twist on the 365 concept: a Consciousness 365 - one forward step (no matter how small) towards my goals, every day for a year.

 My life today is a deliberate construction of choices.
 I have shed work, people, places, possessions and positions that no longer serve me.
 I am clearer than I have ever been about what brings me joy, what feeds me, and what I think is truly important.

 I have found my way back to my self, and along the way discovered or re-discovered many things that bring me joy and make me who I am.
 Paint on my hands; yoga; barefoot walks along our wild west coast beach.
-Capturing on camera the beautiful moments that exist in every day; laughing and playing with my son; hearing - really hearing - what he has to say.
-Grounding ourselves in this stunningly beautiful place we are so fortunate to live in, and in which I can hear my grandfather's soul speak.
+Capturing on camera the beautiful moments that exist in every day.
+And genuine relationships with incredible human beings.